drivendataorg/water-supply-forecast-rodeo/forecast/1st place/README.md

-# Water Supply Forecast Rodeo Hindcast
+# Water Supply Forecast Rodeo Forecast

 This repository contains code to train models that predict the 0.1, 0.5, 0.9 quantiles of naturalized streamflow for stream sites in the Western United States.

-The repository also contains a Docker runtime that uses the trained models to predict streamflow on a set of holdout years.
+The repository also contains a Docker runtime that uses the trained models to predict streamflow on unseen, near real-time data downloaded to the `data` directory.

 This repository is based off of https://github.com/drivendataorg/water-supply-forecast-rodeo-runtime